jbfavre/trafficserver/doc/admin-guide/installation/index.en.rst

 Preparing the Source Tree
 -------------------------

-If you are building from a checkout of the Git repository, you will need to prepare the source tree by regenerating the configuration scripts.
+If you are buiding from a checkout of the Git repository, you will need to prepare the source tree by regenerating the configuration scripts.
 This is performed by running::